silnrsi/fonts/fonts/sil/akatab/documentation/source/productsite/developer.md

 - Variant characters
 - Bi-consonant ligatures

 Because we want to be able to guarantee a high level of quality for our fonts, we will review submissions carefully.
-Contributions will need to cover all the weights and styles of the family and in some cases all four font projects.
+Contributions will need to cover all the weights and styles of the family.
 Please don’t be discouraged if we do not include a submission due to quality or incompleteness, or if we ask you to make specific revisions.

 To enable us to accept contributions in a way that honors your contribution and respects your copyright while preserving long-term flexibility for open source licensing, you would also need to agree to the **SIL International Contributor License Agreement for Font Software (v1.0)** prior to sending us your contribution.
 To read more about this requirement and find out how to submit the required form, please visit the [CLA information page](https://software.sil.org/fontcla).